HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialIconButton.md

 This property is to set a custom icon.
 <br/>

-### MarginIcon:
-This property is used to define the margin of the icon in relation to the circle.<br/>

-### MarginIcon:
+### PaddingIcon:
-This property is used to define the margin of the icon in relation to the circle.<br/>
+This property is used to define the padding of the icon in relation to the circle.<br/>